-The topics of this course are selected to suit applications in Chemical and Nuclear Engineering.
+The topic of this course is selected to suit applications in Chemical and Nuclear Engineering.
 The central theme of the course is the mathematical formulation of various engineering problems.
-Ordinary and partial differential equations, boundaryvalue problems, matrix operations and various mathematical modelling and simulation techniques are covered.
+Ordinary and partial differential equations, boundary-value problems, matrix operations and various mathematical modelling and simulation techniques are covered.
 Numerical optimization techniques are introduced.
 Analytical and numerical methods of solution are used, both workstation and/or micro-computer being employed for the latter.